Frequently Asked Questions

 |5:00pm||Dinner (provided by church)|

 NCYC is a program of the School of Theology and Seminary of Saint John's University.
 Staff include the founding director Fr.
 Anthony Ruff, OSB, a monk of Saint John's Abbey.
 The choir conductor is Andre` Heywood, artistic director for the St. John's Boys Choir.
-Sara Borgen is the assistant director who works with choristers and family during the entire pre-camp, camp and post camp process.
+Mandy Wolvert is the Office Manager who works with choristers and family during the entire pre-camp, camp and post camp process.
 The staff of camp leaders may change from year to year and consist of current and past students of Saint John's University and the College of Saint Benedict and current graduate students of the Saint John's School of Theology.

 Recognizing NCYC staff work with minors, all camp staff go through a State of MN Child Protection Back Ground Check, receive annual training on safe boundaries, ethical work with minors and review and sign the NCYC staff code of conduct policy.